therock297/app-frontend/README.md

 # redback_mobile_app

-A new Flutter project for Redback Operations.
+A new Flutter project for Redback Operations .

 ## Getting Started